hoop33/gumwood/README.md

 - [x] Schema load and parse from URL
 - [x] Custom headers in URL request
+- [ ] Generation from an introspection result
+- [ ] Generation from a schema file
 - [ ] Write to single or multiple files (-m flag)
 - [ ] Automatic versioning with semver
 - [ ] Automatic releases using GitHub Actions